 For more information

-Professional development: Warnow received her PhD in Mathematics at UC Berkeley (1991) under the direction of Gene Lawler, and did postdoctoral training with Simon Tavare and Michael Waterman at USC (1991-1992).
-After spending a year in the Discrete Algorithms Group at Sandia National Laboratories in Albuquerque, NM, she joined the Computer and Information Sciences Department faculty at the University of Pennsylvania.
-Tandy joined the faculty at the University of Texas in 1998, where she was the David Bruton Jr. Centennial Professor of Computer Science.
-She joined the Uniersity of Illinois at Urbana-Champaign as a Founder Professor of Engineering, and is now Associate Head for Computer Science; she also has affiliate faculty appointments in s Bioengineering, Electrical and Computer Engineering, Mathematics, Statistics, and several biology departments.
+Professional development: Warnow received her PhD in Mathematics at UC Berkeley (1991) under the direction of Gene Lawler, and did postdoctoral training with Simon Tavare and Michael Waterman at the University of Southern California (1991-1992).
+After positions at Sandia National Laboratories (1992-1993), University of Pennsylvania (1993-1998), and the University of Texas (1998-2014), she joined the University of Illinois at Urbana-Champaign as a Founder Professor of Engineering.
+She is now Associate Head for Computer Science, and has affiliate faculty appointments in Bioengineering, Electrical and Computer Engineering, Mathematics, Statistics, and several biology departments.

 Awards: She received the National Science Foundation Young Investigator Award in 1994, the David and Lucile Packard Foundation Award in Science and Engineering in 1996, a Radcliffe Institute Fellowship in 2006, and a Guggenheim Foundation Fellowship for 2011.
 She was elected a Fellow of the Association for Computing Machinery (ACM) in 2015 and of the International Society for Computational Biology (ISCB) in 2017.